The Complexity of Our Street – Burying the Unspoken

-Issues within the same religious group or ethnicity are complex and rarely discussed.
-Laura grew up on a street in Brooklyn with many kinds of Jews – Orthodox, Conservative, Sephardic, cultural and so forth.
-As different as they were, they had one thing in common: no one talked about World War II and the Holocaust.
-Two young children (one from an Orthodox family and Laura from a Conservative background) find a way to memorialize the unspoken through a make believe graveyard.
-In doing so, they strike up an unlikely and forbidden friendship.
+Laura grew up on a street with many kinds of Jews.
+As different as they were, they had one thing in common: no one talked about WW II or the Holocaust.
+Two young children find a way to memorialize the unspoken through a make believe graveyard.

 - As a child, what games did you play with other children?

 - When you were growing up did you play with children from other races, gender or culture?
 What was the best part of getting to know others?

 - When challenges in life and even deaths go unspoken how does that still affect the children?